Astoria Center of Israel: History

 The roots of the Astoria Center of Israel can be traced back to Jewish congregation Mishkan Israel, begun sometime in the 1880s, constructing a building in 1906.
 In 1921 that congregation built a Talmud Torah next to its first building, where education could "implant in our children a love and reverence for our noble tradition."
 That education building later became the home of the Astoria Center of Israel, with the original Mishkan Israel building later destroyed in a fire.

 In 1926, efforts were begun to enlarge the building that housed the new Astoria Center of Israel, and by 1929 ACI "had become a fully operational 'Center' of Jewish life in Queens."
 It was added to the National and State Registers of Historic Places in 2009.

 Rabbis

-In 1926, Rabbi Joshua L. Goldberg became the center's first rabbi.
+In 1926, Joshua L. Goldberg became the center's first rabbi.
 He had been drafted into the Russian Army during World War I, fled to the United States to enlist and serve with American forces in Europe, then returned to New York to attend rabbinical school and become a rabbi.
 With the outbreak of World War II, Goldberg returned to the U.S. military, this time as a chaplain, as the first rabbi to serve with the U.S. Navy in World War II.
 In 1951, he was named rabbi emeritus of ACI.